 Conference/banqueting 300/350; video conferencing, secretarial services, free broadband wi/fi.
 Treatment rooms (hair, beauty, holistic).
 Children welcome (under 3s free in parents room, cots available free of charge, baby sitting arranged).
 Dogs permitted to stay in some bedrooms (no charge).
 Garden.

-Harvey's Point has long enjoyed a reputation as one of the region’s leading dining destinations: a welcoming turf fire sets the tone in the bar, and in the fine dining Restaurant - a large room, elegantly set up with white-clothed tables and extending right down to the foreshore – where diners can enjoy the beautiful view across the lough and, perhaps, watch the hotel’s pet goose, Harvey, coming in from the water at feeding time.
+Harvey's Point has long enjoyed a reputation as one of the region’s leading dining destinations: a welcoming turf fire sets the tone in the bar, and in the fine dining Restaurant - a large room, elegantly set up with white-clothed tables and extending right down to the foreshore – where diners can enjoy the beautiful view across the lough and, perhaps, watch the ducks coming in to the shore at feeding time.

 The classically toned menus offered make a pleasing change from the casual dining that is becoming the norm, and they demonstrate a commitment to sourcing from the best local (or at least Irish) suppliers.
-A wide, but not over-extensive, choice is offered and the consistently assured cooking is well up to the theatrical nuances of the fine dining experience laid on by attentive and well-trained restaurant staff.
-A well known chef, Gavin O’Rourke, took over the kitchen in spring 2013; formerly at The Ice House in Ballina, he has earned a reputatiion in the region for excellent ingredients-led cooking and will be a great asset to the team.
+A wide, but not over-extensive, choice is offered by head chef Chris McMenamin and the kitchen team's consistently assured cooking is well up to the theatrical nuances of the fine dining experience laid on by attentive and well-trained restaurant staff.

-The buffet lunch offered in the banqueting area on Sundays also has a dedicated following (reservations required) and a second restaurant, The Winebar - which also overlooks the lake - offers a less formal à la carte alternative which may be attractive to guests staying several nights.
-Room Service and Bar Snack menus are also offered.
+The buffet lunch offered in the banqueting area on Sundays also has a dedicated following (reservations required) and Harvey's Bar - which also overlooks the lake - offers a an informal alternative which may be attractive to guests staying several nights, with a Bar Snack menu available daily 12.30-9pm.